Peer-Review Policy

 When assessing a manuscript, reviewers are required to provide their objective judgments on a range of key aspects.
 This includes evaluating whether the manuscript contains new and significant information, whether the abstract accurately summarizes the content of the manuscript, whether the problem being addressed is stated clearly and concisely, whether the methods used in the study are described comprehensively, whether the interpretations and conclusions drawn by the authors are justified by the results, whether adequate references are made to other works in the field, and whether the language used is acceptable.

 In addition to these requirements, reviewers are also expected to maintain strict confidentiality in relation to any information they receive about a submitted manuscript.
-If a reviewer becomes aware of any instances of copyright infringement or plagiarism on the author's side, they are required to report this to me as soon as possible.
+If a reviewer becomes aware of any instances of copyright infringement or plagiarism on the author's side, they are required to report this as soon as possible.
 Through these measures, we are able to maintain the integrity of the Journal and ensure that all manuscripts are assessed fairly and objectively.

 In the event that a reviewer experiences a sense of inadequacy regarding their ability to properly review a manuscript, or if they anticipate being unable to complete the review in a timely manner, it is of utmost importance to promptly inform the editor and withdraw from the review process.
 This is not only a responsible course of action, but it also ensures that the manuscript receives the most thorough and accurate review possible.
 It is essential that reviewers uphold their commitment to the integrity of the review process and prioritize the quality of the work being reviewed.